Oleksandra Nazarova

 Oleksandra Yevhenivna Nazarova (Олександра Євгенівна Назарова; born 30 November 1996) is a Ukrainian retired ice dancer.
-With her skating partner, Maksym Nikitin, she is the 2015 World Junior bronze medalist and 2012 Youth Olympic silver medalist.
-On the senior level, they are the 2017 Winter Universiade champions, 2014 CS Warsaw Cup silver medalists, 2016 Cup of Nice bronze medalists, six-time Ukrainian national champions (2015, 2017, 2018, 2020–2022).
-Nazorova/Nikitin have represented Ukraine at the 2018 and 2022 Winter Olympics.
+With her skating partner, Maksym Nikitin, she was the 2015 World Junior bronze medalist and 2012 Youth Olympic silver medalist.
+On the senior level, they were the 2017 Winter Universiade champions, 2014 CS Warsaw Cup silver medalists, 2016 Cup of Nice bronze medalists, six-time Ukrainian national champions (2015, 2017, 2018, 2020–2022).
+Nazorova/Nikitin represented Ukraine at the 2018 and 2022 Winter Olympics.

 Personal life

 Oleksandra Nazarova was born on 30 November 1996 in Kharkiv, Ukraine.
 In 2014, she began taking correspondence courses at the Kharkiv State Academy of Physical Culture.

 In 2022, she founded we Are Macarooms with her husband, Swiss figure skater Nicola Todeschini.

 Career

 Early career

 Around 2004, Halyna Churilova encouraged Nazarova and Maxim Nikitin – both single skaters from Kharkiv – to form an ice dancing partnership.

 Nazarova/Nikitin debuted on the ISU Junior Grand Prix series in 2010.
 They placed eleventh in Graz, Austria and seventh in Sheffield, England.
 Churilova coached the team in their hometown.

 In the 2011–2012 season, they made no appearances on the JGP series but were sent to the Youth Olympics in January 2012 in Innsbruck, Austria.
 They won the silver medal behind Russia's Yanovskaya/Mozgov.